 Subject-based reports will be issued in December.
-These will contain an assessment and a short comment on the student’s achievement.
+These will contain an assessment and if the subject was a short course held in second semester,a comment on the student’s achievement.

 Parents of children in Grade 7 and 9 will also receive copies of Literacy and Numeracy test results conducted by the Education Performance Services.

 Parents with concerns about their child’s progress at school are strongly encouraged to contact staff at any time throughout the year.